We won it eight times

 1985 - Ian Rush netted for Wales in their 1-1 draw with Norway in Wrexham.
 Ex-red Joey Jones also played.

-1997 - Patrik Berger was on the scoresheet as the Czech Republic beat Belarus 4-1 in Podebrady.
-He was also booked, while future reds clubmate Vladimír Šmicer also played.
+1997 - Patrik Berger was on the scoresheet as the Czech Republic beat Belarus 4-1 in Podebrady, with future reds clubmate Vladimír Šmicer also in action.

 1988 – Dutch reserves forward Jordy Brouwer was born in Den Haag.
 He arrived from Ajax in January 2007, becoming a regular in our second string.
 However, he is now back in his homeland playing for HBS Craeyenhout.